ThePacielloGroup/cupper/content/patterns/serving.md

 ```

 {{% note %}}
-If you created a new library repo manually (without forking) you will find the `docs` folder is not automatically setup as the publishing source.
+If you created a new repo' manually (without forking) you will find the `docs` folder is not automatically setup as the publishing source.
 This folder can be made the source for your Github Pages site by selecting it under  **Settings → Github Pages → Source** in the web interface.

 ![The publishing source dropdown menu on Github](/images/serve_from_docs.png)
 {{% /note %}}